Nicolas Chantereine: Coimbra (1518–1527)

-In 1522 he got a commission for a retable in Ançã limestone (a local limestone) for the Monastery of São Marcos de Tentúgal (near Coimbra).
+In 1522 he was commissioned for a retable in Ançã limestone (a local limestone) for the Monastery of São Marcos de Tentúgal (near Coimbra).
 He depicts, just as in the Belém portal, the kneeling figures of the donors, but this time in Renaissance style.
-He probably only sculpted the principal figures : chief justice Aires Gomes da Silva and his wife Guiomar de Castro.
+He probably only sculpted the principal figures: chief justice Aires Gomes da Silva and his wife Guiomar de Castro.
 The figures in the “Deposition of Christ” were modelled by him in clay, leaving the carving to his assistants.